Hardware-backed trust

 In typical laptop PCs, the motherboard normally provides power directly to the CPU during the boot sequence.
 Once powered up, the CPU would then access its dedicated SPI flash storage to load and run the BIOS.

-With the Samsung Galaxy Book4 Secured by Knox, the boot sequence begins with the SecEP.
+On Galaxy Books with the Knox security platform, the boot sequence begins with the SecEP.
 When the motherboard first powers up, it initializes the SecEP.
 The SecEP is responsible for providing power to the CPU.
 Before the SecEP powers on the CPU, it first verifies whether or not the BIOS is corrupted.
-If the BIOS is safe and corruption-free, the SecEP then powers on the CPU, and the CPU accesses its SPI flash storage to load the BIOS.
+If the BIOS is safe and corruption-free, the SecEP then powers on the CPU, and the CPU accesses SPI flash storage (to load the BIOS).

 These layers of protection are put in place to prevent the device from loading and executing corrupt firmware and compromising the system.
-Figure 2 in SecEP BIOS validation and CPU initialization further describes how the SecEP protects the CPU during the boot sequence.
+Figure 2 further describes how the SecEP protects the CPU during the boot sequence.

-Throughout this chapter, we’ll explain the various security features used by the SecEP to provide a robust, hardware-backed system of trust to help protect the Samsung Galaxy Book4 Secured by Knox from threats and compromises.
+Throughout this chapter, we’ll explain the various security features used by the SecEP to provide a robust, hardware-backed system of trust to help protect the Galaxy Book from threats and compromises.

 SecEP firmware self-validation